CyberillcButSmarter/Waifu2x-GUI-Intel-Mac/readme.md

 ### Installation

 To install, download the latest installer from the [actions](https://github.com/CyberillcButSmarter/Waifu2x-GUI-Intel-Mac/actions) tab.
-In the file there are 2 files, one for intel macs and another for arm64.
+In the artifact there are 2 files, one for intel macs (that's the one that doesn't have arm64 at the end of its name) and another for arm64.
 Choose the one for your arch.

 Note: If you install it under `C:/Program Files` you might need to run it as administrator.